 If a supplier is appointed to deal with your damaged contents, you might not be required to provide the above as they will carry out those checks for you.

-'Escape of water' is a term used in home insurance to describe a water leak that can come from multiple sources in the home.
+This and 'Escape of water' is a term used in home insurance to describe a water or oil leak that can come from multiple sources in the home.

 For example: